 Roman Seckel just ended his year as the Chair of the Batavia Chamber of Commerce Board of Directors.
-Roman became a director on the Chamber of Commerce Board on _____, and he began his stint as Chair of the Chamber Board in August of 2017.
+Roman served as director on the Chamber of Commerce Board before he began his stint as Chairman in August of 2017.
 Roman was in the enviable position of taking the helm of a very vibrant and growing Chamber of Commerce.
 His year as Chair of the Board was marked by continued growth, ending with about 450 members as of the fiscal year end, July 2018, and the growth is projected to continue to about 500 year the calendar year end at the rate it is going.

 In addition to the steady growth in membership, the Chamber made some positive changes during Roman's tenure as the Chair.
 The Chamber added a morning networking event every month, expanded to two (2) referral groups, now recognizes long-term members at the annual Harvest Celebration in addition to the Donna Dalasasse Award that has been traditionally given out at that time.